 Terminates the TrueCrypt application.
 The driver continues working and no TrueCrypt volumes are dismounted.
-When running in 'traveller' mode, the TrueCrypt driver will be unloaded when it is no longer needed (e.g., when all instances of the main application and/or of the Volume Creation Wizard is closed and no TrueCrypt volumes are mounted).
+When running in 'traveller' mode, the TrueCrypt driver is unloaded when it is no longer needed (e.g., when all instances of the main application and/or of the Volume Creation Wizard are closed and no TrueCrypt volumes are mounted).
+However, if you force dismount on a TrueCrypt volume when TrueCrypt runs in 'traveller' mode, the TrueCrypt driver will not be unloaded when you exit TrueCrypt (it will be unloaded only when you shut down or restart the system).
+This prevents various problems caused by a bug in Windows (for instance, it would be impossible to start TrueCrypt again as long as there are applications using the dismounted volume).